TheJacksonLaboratory/HPOworkbench/README.md

 after downloading these files (we are working on a fix).

 This is a "pre-release" that may contain bugs, although we have tested the code and it works.
-Please see the documetation at http://hpo-workbench.readthedocs.io/en/latest/ for further information on how to use HPO Workbench to nevigate the ontology and to submit suggestions for new terms or other comments to the HPO team.
+Please see the documentation at http://hpo-workbench.readthedocs.io/en/latest/ for further information on how to use HPO Workbench to navigate the ontology and to submit suggestions for new terms or other comments to the HPO team.